jtanadi/webTools/contentSeparator/readme.md

 }
 ```

+### A content collection
-**A content collection** — maybe a gallery, or just a convenient way to group a bunch of content objects.
+Maybe a gallery, or just a convenient way to group a bunch of content objects.
 Has some methods to help analyze the collection (size, if there are dupes, etc.).
 There might be more that can be pulled from [here](https://github.com/jtanadi/jsFuncs).

 The collection can be expressed in a couple of different ways.
 Not sure which is best yet.

-### Constructor function
+**Constructor function**
 Might need several instances?
 Not sure if that's true.

 ```javascript